cqpancoast/diverge/README.md

 Make your decisions by taking advantage of splits in the universe, becasue flipping a coin is for losers.

+## The Code

-## That's a bold claim.
+### That's a bold claim.
 What's going on?

 A lab at ANU is continually making measurements on the quantum vacuum and then putting binary versions of that up on the internet.
 I originally wrote this code by adapting an html parser from [here](https://github.com/pcragone/anurandom/blob/master/anurandom.py) for my students in a Computational Methods in Physics class that I was a course assistant for, Spring 2019.
-The shell script came later: flipping a coin was too deterministic for me, so I wrote a shell script that uses those measurements to let me make all decisions at once!
+The script came later: flipping a coin was too deterministic for me, so I wrote a python script for the shell that gives me truly random quantum measurements!

 ![Wow!](https://github.com/cqpancoast/qrng/blob/master/sample_output.png "splitting the universe")